 Suomi National Polar-orbiting Partnership (S-NPP) was launched on Oct 28, 2011, and has been operating as the Primary PM Weather satellite since May 1, 2014.
 S-NPP is the precursor of the Joint Polar Satellite System, the next generation of weather satellites.
-It is operating advanced instruments such as the Visible Infrared Imaging Radiometer Suite (VIIRS), the Advanced Technology Microwave Sounder (ATMS), the Cross-track Infrared Sounder (CrIS), the Clouds and the Earth's Radiant Energy System (CERES), and the Ozone Mapping and Profiler Suite (OMPS), which have revolutionized forecasters' ability to make longer range forecasts.
-The vehicle and instruments are all operating within specifications, though the ATMS instrument's scan drive motor is starting to show signs of aging.
-A program of drive motor reversals was undertaken this year in order to extend the life of the motor.
+It is operating advanced instruments such as the Visible Infrared Imaging Radiometer Suite (VIIRS), the Advanced Technology Microwave Sounder (ATMS), the Cross-track Infrared Sounder (CrIS), the Clouds and the Earth's Radiant Energy System

+(CERES), and the Ozone Mapping and Profiler Suite (OMPS), which have revolutionized forecasters' ability to make longer range forecasts.
+The vehicle and instruments are all operating within specifications.